 What Are Blood Oranges?

 Blood oranges are oranges with a high level of anthocyanin which gives them a crimson hue.
-A natural mutation of a regular sweet orange brought about this beautiful variety with a taste that’s a cross between and orange and raspberry, and tarter than a sweet navel orange.
+A natural mutation of a regular sweet orange brought about this beautiful variety with a taste that’s a cross between an orange and raspberry, and tarter than a sweet navel orange.
 Cool-weather helps promote the production of anthocyanin, so the best growing season is between December and May.

 Lea Ann from Cooking on the Ranch

 Lea Ann is a Denver based food blogger who adores both food and wine as well as a fellow Sunday Supper participant.
 Her focus is on Southwest flavors, like these amazing margaritas.

 Please pop over and check out her terrific recipes.
 I’ve been eyeing her Pancetta Wrapped Shrimp (wouldn’t those be wonderful for the Super Bowl???) and her Chinese Chicken Salad (a healthier entree for the post-holiday season).
 I know you’ll also be inspired, too.
 That’s how I came up with these yummy Blood Orange Margaritas.